Bad Hunting (Daughter of the Wildings, Book 2)

 The sun had gone a considerable way down the western sky by the time Silas finished digging the grave.
 He rolled Verl’s body into it and arranged him properly.
 Bissom’s mage ring wasn’t on his hand or hidden in his clothing, but that didn’t mean anything.
 Plain folk could have stolen it as easily as a mage once he was dead.
 His gun, another likely item to be stolen, was missing from its holster.

-His duty to the dead man carried out, Silas sat down in the shade next to Lainie to rest.
+His duty to the dead man carried out, Silas sat down in the shade next to Lainie.
 A light breeze blew up, drying the sweat on his face and body and bringing a brief moment of blessed coolness.
 They drank sparingly from their water flasks and ate a little jerky and flatbread, then Silas got out his message kit and sent the Mage Council a message informing them of Bissom’s death.

 The whole time, that prickling sensation kept running up and down his spine.
 He couldn’t shake the feeling that they were being watched.
 But there was nothing anywhere in the area, no big rocks, no other trees or tall brush, that would give cover to someone watching them.
 He checked again for shields, this time also looking for the heavier shields that would hide a person’s physical presence.